riboflavin/test-framer-sync/alternatives/otter-ai.md

 ### Meeting Assistant Options

 **Fathom**
-Free unlimited recording and transcription with good accuracy.
-Works mainly with Zoom but expanding to other platforms.
-Multi-language support is strong.
+Free unlimited recording with good accuracy.
+Works well for non-English meetings.
+Initially Zoom-only but expanding to other platforms.

 **Fireflies**
-Works across all major meeting platforms via a bot that auto-joins. $10/month/user gets you good transcription and summaries, though accuracy drops with accents.
+Bot works across all major meeting platforms. $10/month/user with good summaries and task assignments, though accuracy drops with accents.

 **Granola**
-Simple Mac-only app that runs locally - no meeting bot needed. $10/month flat fee, but lacks team features and is still building out core functionality.
+Simple Mac-only app that runs locally without a meeting bot. $10/month flat fee, but lacks team features and integrations.
 ## Otter.ai vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.